davidabrahamtorres/github-users-app/README.md

 ### Installation

 1. Clone the repo.
+2. Open seed.py file and edit your variable access_token='USE_YOUR_VALID_TOKEN' with a valid token provided by Git Hub.
-2. Execute the seed.py file.
+3. Execute the seed.py file.
 * Without specifying the number of users: (By default 150 users)
   ```sh
   python3 seed.py